 Lennard Jones in the canonical ensemble

-In this example, we will reproduce the average energy reported in the NIST SRSW at T*=0.9 and \(\rho*=0.009\) using a Monte Carlo simulation of a bulk Lennard Jones fluid.
-The simulation will be initialized with a desired number of particles in a cubic box, equilibrated while tuning the maximum trial displacement before obtaining the ensemble average energy.
+In this example, the average energy reported in the NIST SRSW at \(T^*=0.9\) and \(\rho^*=0.003\) is computed with Monte Carlo simulation of a bulk Lennard Jones fluid (Section IIIB of the manuscript).
+The simulation initializes a desired number of particles in cubic periodic boundaries, tunes the maximum trial displacement during equilibration, and finally obtains the ensemble average energy.

 [1]: